ApolloVulpez/additionalProducts/README.md

 ## Features

-- Add many new custom products to the game
+- Add many new custom products to the game.
 - Products integrate fully with the ordering products system, delivery trucks, shelves, stock management, and customer purchasing system
 - Supports custom icons and textures
 - Supports product packs — bundle multiple products in a single folder (Each product must have their own folder still!
 This is just for organising)